paprikka/dotfile-paella/README.md

 I keep the file in `~/.zshrc-custom/.zshrc` and load it using `source ~/.zshrc-custom/.zshrc`.

 Honestly, you won't need everything from this list.
-I'm just really proud to see how small this file has become after a format.